TheodoreHerzfeld/personal/site/content/projects/bindcloud/index.md

 So I did, and pointed my Pi-hole instance at cloudflared, and voila, fully proxied DNS!

 This container remained in place for a few years until I decided to bring it into Kubernetes.
-At this point, there was no reason to re-tool the solution, as my container had been working for years, but it was time to re-tool things.
+At this point, there was no reason to re-tool the solution, as my container had been working for years, but it was time to implement DevOps and move it to Kubernetes.
 I moved the repo into my new Gitlab instance, setup a pipeline, and implemented automated builds.
 The application now runs in a stack with a simple Bind instance that routes external requests for Kubernetes resources to the Core-DNS instance that provides DNS to the cluster.